In short: yes, addiction can kill.

 Overdose Rates Today

-While we understand addiction a bit better today than ever before, we as a nation struggle with addiction more than at any other period in history.
-Drug overdose deaths exceeded 59,000 in 2016, and the numbers may continue to rise.
+While we understand addiction a bit better today than ever, we as a nation struggle with addiction more than at any other historical period.
+Drug overdose deaths reached 107,000 in the US in 2021, and the numbers may continue to rise.
 In fact, among Americans under the age of 50, drug overdose is the leading cause of death, pulling ahead of chronic health issues and car accidents.